Go to the main Page

 This is an attempt at making a script that compiles divine praises.

-It will be consistent with Western-Canadian use of
+It is planned to be consistent with the

 Plan